Spike Island, Bristol

 6 June — 17 August 2025

-Central to this new body of work are questions about what society chooses to memorialise and how we do so.
-Accompanying this is a new online platform — earf.info — that documents the clock’s timeline, from its historical origins to current debates over its future, alongside new texts by Guthrie and invited writers, thinkers and artists.
+Central to this body of work are questions about what society chooses to memorialise and its methods for doing so.
+Alongside this exhibition, Guthrie has developed a new online platform – earf.info – documenting the clock’s timeline, from its historical origins to current debates over its future.

 ❦ ❦ ❦